sachin11063/sachin11063/README.md

 <!-- Header Section -->
-# Hi there 👋, I'm Sachin Shah
+# Hi there 👋, I'm Sachin

 **🎓 Computer Science student** with strong skills in **Java**, **C++** and a solid foundation in **DSA**, and **OOPs**.